 The agency's administrators agree to cooperate with guidelines set forth and provide student learning experiences consistent with the identified competencies and behaviors of field education.
-They undertake individually and collectively, the responsibilities of a teaching agency, including the provision of appropriate supports to enable field instructors to maintain an educational focus.
+They undertake individually and collectively the responsibilities of a teaching agency, including the provision of appropriate supports to enable field instructors to provide an educational focus.

-The agency supports a focus on diversity among its staff and service programs with demonstrated attention to potentially vulnerable and/or oppressed client groups.
+The agency supports diversity among its staff and service programs with demonstrated attention to potentially vulnerable and/or oppressed client groups.
 The School supports agency commitment to diversity through its mission statement and training materials in an effort to assure diverse experiences for majority students and agency support for minority students.
 Linkages with other community agencies are also encouraged to provide such experiences.

 The agency provides a qualified field instructor who possesses appropriate credentials for the level of study.
-Field instructors may be retained by the agency or School to augment agency resources.
+Field instructors may be retained by the agency or School.